ElevatorPitchEssentials.com > Elevator Pitch 101

 Link To The Elevator Pitch Essentials Home PagePicture this.

 You’re an entrepreneur and are attending an emerging technology conference in a swanky hotel.
-You’re there to learn something about the world of Venture Capital and make a few contacts.
 At the end of the day, you decide to change clothes before going out for the night.
 You head over to the elevator bank, push the “Up” button, and step through the doors of a waiting elevator car.
 Just as the doors begin to close, you hear a voice shout out, “Hold the door, please.”
 You swing your notepad between the closing doors and, as they bounce back, through the door bounds a 40-something man who just happens to be one of the country’s top Venture Capitalists.

 Or maybe you’re a salesperson and have spent the last year penetrating an account.
 The client is ready to buy, but everything is being help up by your contact’s inability to get the approval of his V.P.
 After attending yet another status meeting, you step into an elevator to go down to your car.
 The only other person in the elevator is your contact’s V.P.